ethanjamescolez/ethanjamescolez/README.md

 ## What I optimize for

-- Small products with one clear job
+- Small tools with one clear job
 - Useful pages that work on the first visit
 - Fast iteration over long planning cycles
 - Simple UX, clear copy, and search-friendly distribution